Skip to content

 Loop Cycle (Loop Cycle): typically 5 minutes: new CGM reading, prediction update, pump update and, if in Closed Loop, dosing update if needed

-Match-Secrets (Match-Secrets): a private repository you must create in your github account, stores keys required to build with github Build Actions
+Match-Secrets (Match-Secrets): a private repository that is automatically created for you in your GitHub account, stores keys required to build with GitHub Build Actions.
+There is no need for you to interact with this repository

 MTB (MTB): Manual Temp Basal: user initiated temporary basal, Omnipod Common feature